openstack-archive/congress-specs/specs/liberty/horizon-policy-abstraction.rst

 ::

- action ::= (“monitoring”| “proactive”| “reactive action”) data
+ action ::= ("monitoring"| "proactive"| "reactive action") data

 So policies in Congress can be abstracted into "name", "objects", "violation-condition", "action" and "data".

-Among these, element “name” defines a marker of a policy, which is used to be a unique identification for a policy.
+Among these, element "name" defines a marker of a policy, which is used to be a unique identification for a policy.

-Element “objects” defines all objects which are concerned by this policy.
+Element "objects" defines all objects which are concerned by this policy.
 They are not just simple display of data source tables, but a organized set which contains the relationship between different tables and objects, such as, "servers", "networks", "hosts", "subnets", etc.